otron-io/notion-archive/README.md

 - Python 3.8+
 - A Notion workspace exported as HTML
 - OpenAI API key if using OpenAI models

+## Common issues

+**"No documents found"** - Make sure you exported as HTML, not Markdown, and pointed to the unzipped folder.

+**"OpenAI API error"** - Set your API key: `export OPENAI_API_KEY=sk-your-key-here`

+**"Memory error"** - Large workspaces need lots of RAM.
+Try using a smaller embedding model or chunking your export.

 ## License